hallettmiket/hallettmiket.github.io/research/_posts/2020-02-27-deep-learning.md

 author: Mike Hallett
 ---

-We have been actively developing single cell profiling assays across  different modalities and in different contexts.
+Our primary interest as a group however is in developing the data science and machine learning expertise for the  analysis of data geneated by  single cell profiling assays across  different modalities and in different contexts.
 You can read about these [here](https://www.mikehallett.science/research/single-cell/).

-Our primary interest as a group however is in developing the data science and machine learning expertise for the  analysis of data geneated by these and other assays.
-Our group has a long history of working in breast cancer informatics and genomics, and we continue to develop analytic methodology in this direction.
+We have also had a long history of working in breast cancer informatics and genomics, and we continue to develop analytic methodology in this direction.
 We have a number of on-going computational projects, many of which are not rooted in deep learning.